markhoney/mark.honeychurch.org/src/blog/code/website/index.md

 ### window.location

-We also have all the usual Javascipt data available to us, such as window.location (but bear in mind the gotcha described below):
+We also have all the usual Javascript data available to us, such as window.location (but bear in mind the gotcha described below):

 <code-vuepress-location />